JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-shelling-out-sucks.md

 In the rest of this post, I'll go over examples demonstrating each of these problems.
 At [the end](#Summary+and+Remedy), I'll talk about better alternatives to shelling out, and in a followup post, I'll demonstrate how Julia makes these better alternatives dead simple to use.
-Examples below are given in Ruby which shells out to [Bash], but the same problems exist no matter what language one shells out from: it's the very technique of using an intermediate shell process to spawn external commands that's at issue.
+Examples below are given in Ruby which shells out to [Bash], but the same problems exist no matter what language one shells out from: it's the technique of using an intermediate shell process to spawn external commands that's at fault, not the language.

 ## Metacharacter Brittleness